WWZY: 1981-1996

-In May 1989, WMJY changed to a local, soft-adult contemporary format called "SeaView 107 FM."
-The new format featured soft-rock artists with a heavy dose of 1960s and 1970s oldies.
-Call letters changed to WZVU in June 1989.
+In May 1989, WMJY changed to a local, soft adult contemporary format called "SeaView 107 FM."
+The new format featured soft-rock artists as well as some pop hits from the 1960s and 1970s.
+The call letters changed to WZVU in June 1989 to reflect the SeaView name.
+The station began to add more 1960s and 70s titles to the playlist, featuring "all-oldies weekends."

-WZVU "SeaView 107" was a ratings success in the Monmouth-Ocean ratings, beating longtime rival WJLK-FM within the first year.
-The station began to lean heavily on oldies, first featuring "all-oldies weekends."

-The original General Manager in 1989 for WZVU was Gary Spurgeon, GSM Don Dalesio and PD Brad Kelly.

 Unfortunately, WZVU's corporate parent, K&K Broadcasting began to encounter financial problems.
 In 1992, all of the local DJs were terminated, and the station switched to a satellite-delivered oldies format.
-Curiously, this was the same satellite format that was aired on WJLK/1310 in Asbury Park.
+Curiously, this was the same satellite format that was aired on WJLK 1310 AM in Asbury Park.
 By this time, the Asbury Park Press had sold WJLK-AM-FM to D&F Broadcasting.

-In early 1994, GM Jim Davis (former Drake jock "Big Bob" Evans on WOR-FM) launched Oldies 107.1.
-Bob Steele was the second program director.
-Airstaff included Rocky D, Jersey Judi Franco, Big Joe Henry, Tommy Dean, Bobby Ryan, Captain Jack Aponte, Mark Lee and Ed Healy.
-Innovative specialty shows were on weekends such as All Request Radio and the Sunday Night Train with Tommy Dean and Bobby Ryan.
+In early 1994, the station became "Oldies 107.1."

 1996–2003

 In mid-1996 the station was sold to Big City Radio.
 On December 5, 1996, the station became part of the Big City Radio trimulcast (and eventual quadcast) with other 107.1 stations, WRGX in Briarcliff Manor, New York and WWHB Hampton Bays, New York.
 WZVU and the other two multicast stations switched formats to country, known as "New Country Y-107."
 Call letters of the Long Branch station were changed to WWZY.
 Later, WRNJ-FM the 107.1 in Belvidere, New Jersey was added to make Y-107 a four-station "quadcast."

 On May 7, 2002, the "Y-107" quadcast ended the country format, and after a day of stunting with construction sounds, the quadcast flipped to a tropical music format as "Rumba 107".
-The format was ill-suited to the quadcast suburban signals, so the WWZY transmitter was moved to a tower in the Belford section of Middletown Township, New Jersey, in an attempt to improve its coverage of New York City.
+The format was ill-suited to the quadcast suburban signals, so the WWZY transmitter was moved to a tower in the Belford section of Middletown Township, in an attempt to improve its coverage of New York City.
 At the end of the year, Big City Radio filed for bankruptcy and sold the quadcast to Nassau Broadcasting, who broke up the quadcast and sold the individual stations.
 WWZY was then purchased by Press Communications LLC, moved back to the Long Branch tower, became The Breeze on June 30, 2003, and started simulcasting on WBHX FM 99.7 in Tuckerton, New Jersey.